 By way of explanation, Becca and Chris were in Minnesota visiting her parents Lisa and Mike.
 Jade and Drew remained in Toronto after the wedding to wrap things up and spend time with Jade’s parents, Rochelle and Bill.
 On Thursday night I called Lisa, Mike and Bill (Rochelle was at a show) and advised them of the meeting we planned with the family on Friday.
 My goal was to give them time to prepare to be support pillars for the children.

 On Friday morning, Janet and I met with her mother Betty.
 As it turned out, two of Janet’s sisters, Dianna and Debbie, were with her mother so we swore them to secrecy until after the upcoming meeting with the children.
-Janet’s sister Marlene called so we shared our news with her.
+Janet’s sister Marlene called so we shared our news with her as well.
 We answered any questions we could and then left to meet with my sister Mona and brother Mike.
-With each conversation it became easier to share my diagnosis without getting too emotional.
+With each conversation, it became easier to share my diagnosis without getting too emotional.